-17. Safeguarding Training:
+18. Safeguarding Training

-All staff members including Governors will undergo safeguarding and child protection training at induction.
+All staff members including governors will undergo safeguarding and child protection training at induction.
 The training will be regularly updated.
 Induction and training provided will be in line with advice from WST.

-Upon appointment and starting the new post, new staff, students and volunteers will be issued with an induction pack, Safeguarding and Child Protection Policy, Keeping Children Safe in Education - Part 1, Whistleblowing Policy, Management of Allegations Policy, Code of Conduct, Acceptable use of IT Policy, the Federation's Behaviour Policy, our Federation's children absent from education procedures and other relevant safeguarding information e.g. the name of the Designated Safeguarding Lead (DSL)/DDSL.
+Upon appointment and starting the new post, new staff, students and volunteers will be issued with an induction pack, safeguarding and child protection policy, Keeping Children Safe in Education Part 1, Whistleblowing Policy, Management of Allegations Policy, Code of Conduct, Acceptable use of IT policy, the Federation's behaviour policy, and other relevant safeguarding information e.g. the name of the DSL/DDSL.
 They will sign to say that they have received it, read, and understood it.
 A meeting will be arranged on appointment to clarify and check understanding and to respond to any questions.